Now that you've retired, the day is yours – to rest, to play, to serve. You now have more time to do what you want and live how you want.

 Make your money last through retirement

 There are two sides to retirement planning: accumulation and distribution.
 You've already spent decades in the accumulation stage.
 And now that you're retired, you're in the stage where you'll need to have a distribution plan in place.
-Knowing how and when to take withdrawals is crucial to making your money last as long as you do.
-Don't let your money retire early.
-Instead, talk with a Thrivent Financial representative to explore distribution options and discover ways to avoid the retirement income gap.
+Knowing how and when to take withdrawals is crucial to making your money last, talk with a Thrivent Financial representative to explore distribution options and discover ways to avoid the retirement income gap.